stitchfix/hamilton/README.md

 To see how you can contribute, please read our [contributing guidelines](CONTRIBUTING.md) and then our [developer setup guide](developer_setup.md).

-From a legal perspective, we require a contributor license agreement to be signed before taking on contributions.
-See [CLA](CLA) for details.
-Don't be scared by the legalese, your contribution will always be available and free for use; we just want to cover our bases with respect to using AGPLv3.

 # Prescribed Development Workflow
 In general we prescribe the following: